WIPACrepo/lta/README.md

     picker.sh | loglens

+### Log Filter
+There is a small helper script `logfilter` that can be used to cull non-JSON output from structured log output.
+If debugging messages are crashing the log lens, this construction may help:

+    picker.sh | logfilter | loglens

 ### Local test environment
 It is possible to test LTA locally, but the setup for the local test environment has a few steps.
 This section walks you through that process.